ramar-work/lux/README.md

 # hypno

-A multi-lingual web server and library for web development.
+A low maintenance web server and library for web development.

-## Build
+## Building

+hypno depends on the following:

+- Lua v5.3 or greater

-Currently builds on Linux and OSX.
+Currently builds on Linux.

 <!-- ## Using the CLI -->